chrisdemars/personal-goals/README.md

 ### This Week's Goal: Start lorem ipsum generator. :hammer:

 ## Things I'll Do This Week:
+- [ ] Write two blog posts from the two events I spoke at.
 - [ ] Read a couple more chapters in one of my books.
 - [ ] Find something I can work on for the Hood.ie project.
 - [ ] Start my lorem ipsum generator.